21 Cheap Cafes In Singapore For Brunch Under $20 | Eatbook.sg

 15. Whiskdom

-Another cafe to add to the list of East-side food gems is Whiskdom, which has just opened in the quiet residential estate of Jalan Pari Burong in Bedok.
+Another cafe to add to the list of East-side food gems is Whiskdom, located in the quiet residential estate of Jalan Pari Burong in Bedok.
 The new cafe offers affordable bagels and mains, mostly priced under $20+.

 Check out our Whiskdom review!